Septias/bachelor-thesis/main.typ

 The inherit statement is syntactic sugar to reintroduce bindings from the context Γ into a let-binding or record.
 Inherit statements of the form `inherit (path) x` can be rewritten to an assignment `x = path.x`, where x is an identifier and path is a sequence of field accesses to a deeply nested record.
 From a typing perspective, rewriting is the proper solution as it does not introduce any new typing rules, but for a language server, that is not quite enough.
 To create good errors, it is necessary to relate to the source code instead of internal rewrites.
 That is why inherits must be handled more cautiously, delaying lookup to the latest possible point so that if identifiers do not exist, a respective error referencing the proper location in code can be thrown.

 #figure(
-  caption: "Syntax rules for let-bindings", align(left)[
+  caption: "Syntax rules for let-bindings.", align(left)[
     _Syntax Path_: $p ::= x | p.x$